• "To be, or Not to Be: Equivocal or Nonequivocal Consent to Compulsory Jurisdiction" (forthcoming publication).

 Bjørn teaches public international law at the University of the Faroe Islands and is a regular intervener and guest speaker in international conferences on public international law and law of the sea related issues.

-As a special legal counsel to the Ministry of Foreign Affairs and Culture of the Faroe Islands, Bjørn assumes a function of jurisconsulte in regard to all international legal aspects on behalf of the Government of the Faroe Islands and in this capacity has acted as Agent in international legal proceedings, including the World Trade Organization and arbitration cases under Annex VII of the United Nations Convention on the Law of the Sea.
+As a special legal counsel to the Ministry of Foreign Affairs and Culture of the Faroe Islands, Bjørn assumes a function of jurisconsulte in regard to international legal aspects on behalf of the Government of the Faroe Islands and in this capacity has acted as Agent in international legal proceedings, including the World Trade Organization and arbitration cases under Annex VII of the United Nations Convention on the Law of the Sea.

 Bjørn advices sovereign States in South-America, Europe and in Asia on public international law, including, but not limited to, maritime delimitations, establishment of outer limits of the continental shelf under Article 76 of UNCLOS, suspension of treaties, unilateral exploitation of hydrocarbons in undelimited areas, acquiescence under international law and different questions regarding customary treaty interpretative rules as context for treaty interpretation.